nih-sparc/sparc-marker-paper/README.md

 The Jupyter notebook makes use of files in the dataset associated with the SPARC Marker Paper [(see here)](https://github.com/nih-sparc/sparc-marker-paper-inventory).
 You will need to download the dataset at add it in the input folder.

 Outputs of the code include tables displayed directly in the notebook and plots displayed in the notebook but also saved as files.
 These saved plot files are included in the [output](output) folder.

+## Using the Jupyter notebook on o²S²PARC (no installation required)

+SPARC has also developed [o²S²PARC](https://sparc.science/tools-and-resources/4LkLiH5s4FV0LVJd3htsvH), a cloud platform to build and explore modeling and data analysis pipelines.
+You will find the code in this repository, all the necessary software dependencies, and the input data [at this o²S²PARC link](https://osparc.io/study/ee1a91fa-4e71-11ef-96df-0242ac1733f1).

+To access the o²S²PARC link, you need an o²S²PARC account; you will find more information on how to create an account at the o²S²PARC platform URL [osparc.io](https://osparc.io/).

 ## License
 This work is licensed under